-Holi festival is all about playing with colors and water.
+Holi festival is all about playing with colours and water.
 Pichkaaris and water balloons are the only props for this festival.
 And if it’s your first Holi after marriage, you would be double excited to celebrate it with your spouse.
-In other words, it’s time to have water guns, Holi recipes, colors and colorful happy faces around you.
+In other words, it’s time to have water guns, Holi recipes, colours and colourful happy faces around you.
 Yes, it is the only time to joy over because the upcoming Friday is going to be a very delightful one because it is Holi!

-But before you think of going to the market and start buying the stuff, just think for a second that the stuff you would be using are healthy for anyone at all?
+But before you think of going to the market and start buying the stuff, just think for a second that the stuff you would be using is healthy for anyone at all?

 So here are some tips to make this year’s Holi festival a safe and eco-friendly for your dear ones and also for the environment.

 One doesn’t need to investigate the harmful and hazardous effects of chemical-based colours.
 They cause a number of problems, from rashes to permanent marks on the face.
 Some may prove very allergic to different skin types.

 This holi why not try to make your own colours from various organic products such as leaves, flowers, roses etc. Ditch those chemical-based colours with especially homemade ones.

 If you still think that Holi is incomplete without lots of vibrant colours, then nature has provided you with them in abundant quantity.
 Those pretty flowers and organic colours that are available in the market will become a great alternative for artificial colours to celebrate eco-friendly Holi.
 They are easily decomposed in water and soil without causing any type of harm or allergy.

 We all are aware of this fact that water is a precious resource that can soon be depleted away.
 To preserve water, we barely make any effort for saving it.
 Throwing water on anyone makes no sense.
 It’s just wastage.
 One alternative can be set, you can set a limit on the buckets of water you are going to use; water conservation is important too